 The Model - the "thing" that your software is built around.
 If you were building a blog, your models might be Post and Comment.
 In some contexts, this might simply refer to a view-specific model, which you'll learn about in the next chapter.

 The View - a visual representation of a model, given some context.
 It's the resulting HTML that the framework renders to the browser.
-For example the html representing the blog post.
+For example the HTML representing the blog post.

 The Controller - a mediator.
 The controller processes input, acts upon the model, and decides what to do, render a view, redirect somewhere else, etc. The controller might pull the most recent comments for a blog post and send them to a view.